kainos14/SGAN/README.md

 ---
 ## Codebase Overview
 - We implement our proposed HAR into the same framework.
 We note that:
-  - ''Data-driven_Feature_Extraction'' for our proposed data-feaute extaction technique.
+  - <Data-driven_Feature_Extraction.ipynb> for our proposed data-feaute extaction technique.
-  - ''Data-refinement'' for our proposed data refinement technique.
+  - <Data-refinement.ipynb> for our proposed data refinement technique.
-  - ''_main_baselines.py_'' for baseline SGAN model.
+  - <SGAN.ipynb> for baseline SGAN model.

 ## Citing This Repository